awsdocs/amazon-eks-user-guide/doc_source/csi-iam-role.md

 **To create your Amazon EBS CSI plugin IAM role with the AWS CLI**

+1. Create the `AmazonEBSCSIDriverServiceRolePolicy`\.

+   1. Download the IAM policy document from GitHub\.

+      ```
+      curl -o example-iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-ebs-csi-driver/master/docs/example-iam-policy.json
+      ```

+   1. Create the policy\.
+You can change `AmazonEBSCSIDriverServiceRolePolicy` to a different name\.
+However, if you do, make sure to change it in later steps, too\.

+      ```
+      aws iam create-policy \
+          --policy-name AmazonEBSCSIDriverServiceRolePolicy \
+          --policy-document file://example-iam-policy.json
+      ```

 1. View your cluster's OIDC provider URL\.
 Replace `my-cluster` with your cluster name\.
 If the output from the command is `None`, review the **Prerequisites**\.

    ```